ivan-hc/AM/.github/ISSUE_TEMPLATE/add-portable-apps--not-appimages-.md

 ---

-In order to make adding applications quicker and easier for us, try to respect the following two syntaxes.
+To help us make adding applications quicker and easier, please try to follow the following two syntaxes.

 ## If available on Github.com
 - name (lowercase, this will be the command to use)